Taniwt/doe-nqa1-procurement-qa-assessment/assessment-workpapers/Assessment_Results.md

 The assessment identified no findings requiring immediate corrective action.

-One observation was identified related to strengthening documentation of corrective-action effectiveness verification.
+One observation was identified related to strengthening the documentation and structure of corrective-action effectiveness verification.

 ---

-## 6. Overall Assessment Conclusion
+## 6. Observation Summary

-Based on the objective evidence reviewed, the simulated procurement process demonstrated adequate implementation of procurement quality assurance controls.

-The records demonstrated traceability from procurement planning through supplier qualification, procurement authorization, receiving inspection, nonconformance control, and corrective action.

-The assessment also demonstrated the use of risk-based assessment techniques, objective-evidence review, requirements traceability, documentation review, and corrective-action evaluation.

-Overall Assessment Result: **SATISFACTORY**
+### OBS-01 — Corrective-Action Effectiveness Verification

+**Assessment Area:** QA-07 — Corrective Action
+**Classification:** Observation / Opportunity for Improvement
+**Risk Level:** Low
+**Immediate Corrective Action Required:** No
+**Recommended Follow-Up:** Yes

+EV-007 demonstrated that corrective action was implemented and that effectiveness was subsequently reviewed.

+However, the corrective-action record did not establish sufficiently specific measurable effectiveness criteria or a defined post-implementation review period in advance.

+Future corrective-action records could be strengthened by defining measurable effectiveness criteria, responsibility for effectiveness verification, a target review date or monitoring period, the objective evidence to be reviewed, and the basis for the final effectiveness determination.

 ---

+## 7. Risk Evaluation

+The overall residual risk associated with the assessment results was determined to be:

+**LOW**

+No evidence of a systemic breakdown in the simulated procurement quality assurance process was identified.

+OBS-01 represents an opportunity to strengthen the documentation and structure of effectiveness verification rather than a failure of the underlying corrective-action control.

+---

+## 8. Overall Assessment Conclusion

+Based on the objective evidence reviewed, the simulated procurement process demonstrated adequate implementation of the selected procurement quality assurance controls.

+The records demonstrated traceability from:

+**Procurement Planning → Supplier Qualification → Procurement Documentation → Review and Approval → Receiving Inspection → Nonconformance Control → Corrective Action → Effectiveness Verification → Closure**

+The assessment demonstrated the use of risk-based assessment techniques, objective-evidence review, requirements traceability, documentation review, nonconformance evaluation, and corrective-action evaluation.

+**Overall Assessment Result: SATISFACTORY**

+**Findings:** 0
+**Observations:** 1
+**Residual Risk:** LOW
+**Assessment Status:** Completed

+---

 ## Portfolio Disclaimer

-This assessment is an independent educational portfolio project using fictional organizations, personnel, transactions, and records.
-It does not represent professional nuclear auditing experience or work performed on behalf of the U.S. Department of Energy, Bechtel, Energy Northwest, or any other nuclear contractor or organization.
+This assessment is an independent educational portfolio project using fictional organizations, personnel, suppliers, transactions, procurement records, and supporting evidence.

+The project demonstrates the application of quality assurance, procurement control, assessment, risk, compliance, nonconformance, and corrective-action concepts.
+It does not represent professional nuclear auditing experience or work performed on behalf of the U.S. Department of Energy, Bechtel, Energy Northwest, or any other nuclear organization or contractor.